vimond/replay/README.md

 ### Prerequisites

 Minimum React version for Replay is 16.6.
-Additionally, one component, the [video streamer resolver](/advanced-playback/adaptive-streaming#enabling-playback-for-multiple-streaming-technologies-based-on-stream-technology-resolution), requires your script bundler to support dynamic `import()` statements.
+Additionally, one component, the [CompoundVideoStreamer](/advanced-playback/adaptive-streaming#enabling-playback-for-multiple-streaming-technologies-based-on-stream-technology-resolution), requires your script bundler to support dynamic `import()` statements.
 This only applies if this component is actually inserted in your code.

 ### Inserting Replay into your React app